devoln/Intra/Intra/Core/ReadMe.md

-# Core package

-This package is the main part of Intra library.
+This folder contains the main part of Intra library.
 It tends to include everything that satisfies the following criteria:

 1. Highly generic things that are useful everywhere: no domain-specific things
 2. OS independent